psychemedia/storytelling-notes/unforeseen-nonsense.md

 Golden Casket

-King wants son to marry; girl will marry who she speaks to, else they are killed; an otherwise reluctant-to-wed Prince says he will try marry her; market seller -  "This casket for sale ! whoever buys it will rue it ; and again, whoever does not buy it, will rue it : the price is a thousand ducats, no more and no less."
+King wants son to marry; girl will marry who she speaks to, else they are killed; an otherwise reluctant-to-wed Prince says he will try marry her; heads off to the foreign land; in a coffee shop, hawker turns up:  "This casket for sale ! whoever buys it will rue it ; and again, whoever does not buy it, will rue it : the price is a thousand ducats, no more and no less."
+All eyes turn on Prince (maybe ge across idea that he is being threatened into buying it.)

 Gets to town where Princess lives; Princess father also tired of his daughter; she will die if he fails.
 Wager is he must make her speak three times